 Types of Federal Bank Savings Accounts

-- Freedom SB Savings Account: Customers of this account get access to a range of premium services at negligible costs.
-This Savings Account enables account holders to enjoy amazing services such as an international Debit Card with daily POS limit of Rs.
-30000, free mobile banking and internet banking facilities, etc. This type of account is open to resident Indians, foreign nationals currently residing in India.
+Freedom SB Savings Account: Customers of this account get access to a range of premium services at negligible costs.
+This savings account enables account holders to enjoy amazing services such as an international debit card with daily POS limit of Rs.
+30000, free mobile banking and internet banking facilities, etc. This type of account is open to resident Indians and foreign nationals currently residing in India.
 It is also available to registered institutions, trusts, associations and clubs.

-- Young Champ Savings Account: This account is targeted at children in order to inculcate a habit of saving money.
+Young Champ Savings Account: This account is targeted at children in order to inculcate a habit of saving money in the them.
 It comes with a variety of perks such as free FedBook access and free email alerts.
 The account holders also receive a waiver on demand draft charges for the payment of educational fees of up to Rs.
 50000 per month.
 There are additional benefits such as rewards points and cashback for RD installments.
 A minimum balance of Rs.
-1000 must be maintained in this account unless it is opened with the schemes like Fed Power+ or Mahila Mitra or Fed NRI Eve or Fed Select or Fed Smart or Fed NRI Privilege.
+1000 must be maintained in this account unless it is opened under the schemes like Fed Power+ or Mahila Mitra or Fed NRI Eve or Fed Select or Fed Smart or Fed NRI Privilege.

-- Basic Savings Bank Deposit Account: The BSBDA account from the Federal Bank is specially designed for people who wish to avail of basic banking services with the benefits of a zero balance account.
+Basic Savings Bank Deposit Account: The BSBDA account offered by Federal Bank is specially designed for people who wish to avail of basic banking services with the benefits of a zero balance account.
 The account has a free cheque-book and ATM card.
 Government subsidies and benefits through the Aadhaar card are credited to this account at no extra cost.
 However, account holders are not allowed to open any other savings accounts in the same bank.

-- Mahilamitra Savings Account: This is a Savings Account that has been especially for women.
-The women customers get an International Gold Debit Card with ATM cash withdrawals up to Rs.
+Mahilamitra Savings Account: This is a savings account that has been especially crafted for women.
+The women customers get an International Gold Debit Card with ATM cash withdrawals of up to Rs.
 75000 per day.
 NEFT and RTGS services are free with this account.
 Two Young Champ accounts can be created in the name of minor children through this type of account without the need to maintain the minimum average quarterly balance.

-- Fed Excel Savings Account: This is also a zero balance account which provides great features to working professionals and entrepreneurs.
-Account holders receive a free international Gold Debit Card which has a POS limit of Rs.
+Fed Excel Savings Account: This is also a zero balance account that provides great features to working professionals and entrepreneurs.
+Account holders receive a free international Gold Debit Card, which has a POS limit of Rs.
 75000 per day.
-Account holders also get access to FedBook, besides free internet and mobile banking facilities.
+Account holders also get access to FedBook, besides free internet banking and mobile banking facilities.

-- FedBook Selfie Zero Balance Account: This is an innovative Savings Accounts.
+FedBook Selfie Zero Balance Account: This is an innovative savings account.
 It is a zero balance account that can be opened from a smartphone.
 The customer must download the FedBook app and then upload a selfie along with scanned copies of the required KYC documents in order to open this type of account.
 The account holders receive ten cheque leaves in a year and also a free International Gold Debit Card.

 Minimum Balance Requirements for Federal Bank Savings Accounts